MetroidIsPrettyCool/towcable-main/README.md

 SIZE #                            -  Sets the size of the one dimensional plane the cells reside in.
 All programs MUST start with SIZE.

-VALUES # # # # # #...             -  Gives each cell a starting value.
+VALS # # # # # #...               -  Gives each cell a starting value.
 Numbers must be a one-digit base 64 value.

 FUNC # IF [...]
 IF [...]... # #   -  Creates a rule with a one-digit base 64 id.
 If all if statements contained evaluate to true, set the cell the rule is being called upon to the second value, third if not.

 IF #=#                            -  If statement can compare cells with values or cells to constants.
 Must be after a RULE statement

-BEGIN                             -  Ends initialization.
+BEGN                              -  Ends initialization.
 All above commands can no longer be used.

 CALL # (# or &)                   -  Runs the function selected by the first value, on the cell selected by the second.
 Use & to run the rule on ALL cells.